skip to content

 Research Funding and Strategic Initiatives

-Professor Shruti Kapila from the Faculty of History is leading Indian Democracy and the New Global Order project, a project which aims to generate new knowledge and foster public engagement with policy implications.
-We’re focussing on India's evolving political landscape within the global context, with particular attention to its democratic system and geopolitical dynamics.
+This project focuses on India's evolving political landscape within the global context, with particular attention to its democratic system and geopolitical dynamics.
 Key areas of inquiry include global political ideas, digital democracy, leadership styles, and the India-China rivalry.

 A unique aspect of the project is the development of Takkshila: South Asia in the Classroom, a pedagogic initiative connecting scholars and students from partner universities in South Asia and the UK with Cambridge to explore global political ideas.
 The project aims to lay the groundwork for securing major research grants to institutionalize and build capacity in this critical field.